jbx-protocol/juice-docs/docs/dev/README.md

 #### Get Involved

 Have feedback or ideas?
-Reach out to the DAO contributors on [Discord](https://www.discord.gg/juicebox).
+Reach out to contributors on [Discord](https://www.discord.gg/juicebox).
 Want to make a direct contribution?
 Submit a pull request to the [documentation repo](https://github.com/jbx-protocol/juice-docs) on GitHub.